olepoeschl/NQueensFAF-GUI/README.md

 # NQueensFAF
 <!--img src="https://www.student.hs-mittweida.de/~opoeschl/data/queenFire_FAF.png" width="200" height="200" align="right" /-->

-A really fast and highly optimized Gui-Program for calculating the number of solutions of the N-Queens Problem using CPU.
+A really fast and highly optimized Gui-Program for calculating the number of solutions of the N-Queens Problem.
-<br>Supports multithreading.
+<br>Supports CPU multithreading and GPU.

 ### Download
 See the "Release" section for the latest stable build. <br>